 The hall features large, strangely-shaped concretions (stalactites, stalagmites and draperies) and crystal gours.

-He pours in 36 liters of 50% fluorescein.
+He pours in 36 litres of 50% fluorescein.
 The coloring came out 48 hours later at the Cuves de Sassenage, much to the surprise of the villagers.
-It should be noted that it was also visited 2 days later in the gorges de la Bourne, confirming a geologically complex underground route.
+It should be noted that it was also seen 2 days later in the Gorges de la Bourne, confirming a geologically complex underground route.

-This pirate action resulted in an “explanation” at the exit of the chasm.
-The chasm was definitively named “Gouffre Berger” by the people of Grenoble.
-The Mayor of Engins, Mr. Charvet, also took action to have the organization of explorations of the Berger chasm reserved for the Grenoble discoverers, which was only fair.
+This pirate trip resulted in an “explanation” to exit of the cave.
+The cave was definitively named “Gouffre Berger” by the people of Grenoble.
+The Mayor of Engins, Mr. Charvet, also took step to ensure the organisation of expeditions of the Berger cave were reserved for the Grenoble discoverers, which was only fair.

 Anecdote: A little too short!